Last Updated on November 29, 2022

-Lean hog futures are cash settled based upon the CME Pork Cutout Index price for the five–day period ending on the day on which trading terminates.
-The relevant index price is on the business day after the termination of trading in the expiring contract month.
+The contract is cash settled based upon the CME Feeder Cattle Index price for the seven calendar days ending on the day on which trading terminates.
+The index price is released one business day after trading in the expiring contract month terminates.

-What is the block minimum for Lean Hog futures?
+What is the block minimum for Feeder Cattle futures?

-What is the difference between Lean Hog futures and the CFD instrument for Lean Hog?
+What is the difference between Feeder Cattle futures and the CFD instrument for Feeder Cattle?

-Which forex instrument is the same as Lean Hog futures
+Which forex instrument is the same as Feeder Cattle futures

 What are some important dates for this market?

-Some of the important dates for the lean hog futures market include:
+Some of the important dates for the feeder cattle futures market include:

-- 1966 when lean hog futures contracts were introduced as live hog futures
+- 1971 when feeder cattle futures contracts were introduced

-What is the highest Lean Hog has ever been at — its all-time high?
+What is the highest Feeder Cattle has ever been — its all-time high?

-According to TradingView’s chart for lean hog futures (HE), the highest price lean hog futures has ever traded was 133.600 US cents, which happened in June 2014.
+Based on TradingView’s chart for the feeder cattle futures (GF), the lowest price feeder cattle futures ever reached was 36.55 US cents, which happened in September 1976.